damla-ucar7/DSA210_Fall_2024_Term_Project/README.md

   - **Step5** - Finalize the report. -Week4

 ## Conclusion:
-  The background, purpose and outline of this project is given above.
-Also, the expected outcome is to find a correlation between my spendings and academic activity and regulate my habits accordingly.
-For now, I will start to work on the project and update this report based on my progress and findings regularly.
+  In this project, I analyzed the relationship between my coffee shop spending and academic deadlines.
+The results showed mixed findings.
+The chi-square test suggested a weak but significant link (Chi-Square Statistic: 6.41, p-value: 0.0406), but the linear regression (R-squared: 0.00) and correlation coefficients (Pearson: -0.03, Spearman: -0.09) indicated almost no direct connection.
+Logistic regression provided moderate accuracy (weighted F1-score: 0.62), hinting that other factors might also play a role in my spending habits.
+Overall, while deadlines might have some influence, the relationship isn’t as strong as I expected.
+Moving forward, I plan to explore additional factors to better understand and manage my behavior.